Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees: Method

 \subsection{Self-criticism}

+To make the model more powerful, we provide the model with the ability to self-criticise its own generated molecules.
+The purpose is improve the quality of generated samples by using a jointly-trained property predictor to rank and filter the generated samples.
+It works as follows: 1) the model generates $k$ molecules for a given set of properties, 2) it evaluates the $k$ molecules molecules properties based on its own property-predictor (see the paragraph below), and 3) it returns the molecule whose properties best match the conditioned properties.
+This best-out-of-$k$ strategy significantly improves the quality of its generated molecules.

-To make the model more powerful, we incorporate self-criticism by adding a property-prediction loss.
-During training, the model is tasked with predicting both the next token in the sequence and the properties of the current unfinished molecule.
-During sampling, we generate molecules conditioned on the desired properties with classifier-free guidance.
-Then, we mask out the properties (making them fully missing) and reprocess the molecule until we reach the end-of-sequence (EOS) token.
+For the model to be able to predict properties of the molecules, we add a property-prediction loss to the training objective (Figure~\ref{fig:STGG1}).
+During training, the model is tasked with predicting both the next token and the properties of the current unfinished molecule.
+During sampling, we generate molecules conditioned on desired properties with classifier-free guidance (Figure~\ref{fig:STGG2}).
+Then, we mask out the properties (making them as fully missing) and reprocess the molecule until we reach the end-of-sequence (EOS) token.
 At this point, we extract the predicted property of this molecule.

-This approach provides the model with a new ability: we can generate $k$ molecules for a given set of properties and then evaluate which molecule best matches its conditioned properties solely based on the model's self-predicted properties without relying on any external property predictor.
-This best-out-of-$k$ strategy significantly improves the quality of its generated molecules.

-The architecture with the described loss functions is illustrated in Figure \ref{fig:STGG1}.
-The methodology for generating molecules using classifier-free guidance and self-criticism is depicted in Figure \ref{fig:STGG2}.